My name is Famine.

 YOU ARE READING

 "I'll find a way to save my brother.
 Do whatever the hell you want.
 I'm stealing your guns."
-Famine is a man determined to save his three brothers after they are tragically separated.
-His monastery home destroyed.
-Kidnapped to a foreign city called...
+Famine is a man determined to save his three brothers after they were tragically separated when a magical fire destroyed their monastery home.
+He finds him...